Wood types & materials

 • Fine, even grain

-Cherry wood enchants with its warm, inviting aura.
-The reddish nuances create a cozy atmosphere and bring artwork to life.
-Over time, the color becomes even more intense and refined.
+Cherry enchants with its warm, inviting appeal.
+The reddish nuances create a cozy atmosphere and make artworks appear vibrant.
+With years, the color becomes even more intense and noble.

 Ideal for:

-Wooden clocks, delicate sculptures, wall art, decorative objects
+Wooden clocks, filigree sculptures, wall art, decorative objects

 Beech (Fagus sylvatica)